Milen Manoj Earath

-Milen Manoj Earath (born 18 October 2001) is an Indian pianist who is the youngest Indian to complete grades 1-8 (in 1.5 years), ATCL, LTCL with distinction and FTCL in piano by the age of 14 at Trinity College London.
-In 2016, he was awarded the National Child Award by Pranab Mukherjee, the President of India, for exceptional achievements in the field of music.
-Earath has performed in India, Germany, Russia, Belgium and Italy.
+Milen Earath (born 18 October 2001) is an Indian pianist born in Kerala, India, to an Indian father and a Russian mother.
+He is a prizewinner at the Cambridge International Piano Competition (2026), a finalist of the Gold Medal of the Guildhall School of Music and Drama, and performed as a soloist at the Barbican Hall with the Guildhall Symphony Orchestra.
+Earath performed in India, Germany, Russia, Belgium, Italy and the United Kingdom.

 Early life

 Born in the southern Indian state of Kerala, Earath comes from a family with no musical background.
 His father Manoj Bhaskaran Earath, an Indian national and mother Alena Vladimirovna Earath, a Russian national, are both doctors.

-During his childhood, he was interested in sports, kung-fu, and other extra-curricular activities, especially at school.
-Earath excelled in academics, winning prizes in recitation, elocution and storytelling in primary school.
+During his childhood, Earath was interested in sports, kung-fu, and other extra-curricular activities, especially at school.
+In primary school, Earath won prizes in recitation, elocution and storytelling.

 Education

-Earath's introduction to the world of classical piano music happened during his 3rd grade school vacation, while he visited his grandparents in Russia.
-They took him to a concert at a music school nearby where he first saw and heard a grand piano.
-He went for piano lessons in that music school for the next two weeks, during which he learnt to play Beethoven's Für Elise and Marmot.

-It was after the school vacation that Earath joined a music school in his hometown, Thrissur on June 1, 2010.
+While visiting his grandparents in Russia during his 3rd grade school vacation, Earath attended a concert in a nearby music school, where he first saw and heard a grand piano.
+In the following two weeks, Earath took piano lessons in that music school, during which he learnt to play Beethoven's Für Elise and Marmot.
+Upon his return to India, Earath joined a music school in his hometown, Thrissur on June 1, 2010.

 In May 2011, Earath started Initial Grade Piano of Trinity College, London.
 In a span of 1.5 years, by December 2012, he had completed the 8 grades in Pianoforte with distinction.
 He appeared for Associate of Trinity College, London (ATCL, equivalent in level to the first year of an undergraduate degree) in December 2013 and passed the exam with distinction.
 In December 2014, he passed Licentiate of Trinity College, London (LTCL, corresponding in level to the final year of an undergraduate degree) with distinction.
 In January 2015, Earath was certified with Fellowship of Trinity College, London (FTCL, corresponding to a postgraduate course at a conservatoire or university) in Piano Performance.
-The time of 4.5 years taken by Earath, who is also the youngest Indian to do so, for completing the 8 grades and the 3 diplomas of Trinity College, London is considered to be one of the shortest.
+Earath, who is the youngest Indian to achieve this, completed the 8 grades and the 3 diplomas of Trinity College London in 4.5 years, a period considered among the shortest for the qualification.

-After Musiquest, he was invited for piano masterclasses by Heribert Koch, president of the European Piano Teachers Association (EPTA), Germany, who had started to give him advice over internet.
-Earath has attended many intensive piano masterclasses with Koch since 2014, for which he traveled to Germany for short periods.
-While in India, Earath continued his work mostly by himself and through occasional Skype classes.
+After Musiquest, he was invited for piano masterclasses by Heribert Koch, president of the European Piano Teachers Association (EPTA), Germany, who kept in touch with him online.
+Earath has attended many intensive piano masterclasses with Koch since 2014 in Germany.
+While in India, Earath continued playing mostly by himself and took occasional Skype classes.